Strategies to Keep a Law Firm Competitive

 January 17

-A market sensitive compensation plan (paying for contributed profits) is an essential part of maintaining a competitive firm.
+A market-sensitive compensation plan (paying for contributed profits) is essential to maintaining a competitive firm.
 Any firm can enter a decline phase.
-Keeping and attracting top-performing lawyers and staff is the best way to ensure your firm does not suffer this fate.
+The best way to prevent this is to keep and attract top-performing lawyers and staff.
 Objective performance measurement and reasoned judgment are the two most important tools.

 Data-driven compensation